 - 1.1.
 Reserves are an essential element of good financial management of the Board.
-Having cash reserves at the bank helps the Board meet unplanned spending commitments brought about by things like sudden failure of assets or high electricity demand due to bad weather. - 1.2.
+Having cash reserves at the bank helps the Board meet unplanned spending commitments brought about by things like extreme weather - 1.2.
 The level that reserves are held at are appropriate to the size and operational makeup of the Board.